sathyamvellal/shenv/README.md

 For bash users

 1. Copy the envrc file `bash/.bashenvrc` to a location you desire and source it in your `.bashrc`
-2. You then need to mark a folder for storing all environment scripts that ShEnv creates for you.
+2. You then need to mark a folder for storing all environment scripts that SHENV creates for you.
 This is a folder of your choice.
 Just set the variable `SHENV_HOME` at line 3 in the envrc file.
 3. To create a new environment, use `envcreate <name> <directory>` where **name** is the name of the environment and **directory** is the *absolute* path to the environment's root.
 4. To start an environment, use `envstart <name>` where name is the name of the environment
 5. Similarly, to end the environment, use `envend <name>`.